 - “A nurse.”

 - “A basketball player.”

 - “A teacher.”

-After class I reminiscence about my own childhood desires when an unexpected longing arises from deep within.
-A desire to go back to a time before obligations, bills and responsibilities altered my goals.
+After class I reminiscence about my childhood desires when an unexpected longing arises from deep within.
+A desire to go back to a time before obligations, bills, and responsibilities altered my goals.
 A desire to live the best life I dreamed about as a kid.